-The U.S. Army Pueblo Chemical Depot (PCD), which reports to the U.S. Army Chemical Materials Activity (CMA), is responsible for the safe and secure storage of the chemical weapons stockpile in Colorado.
-PCD is commanded by COL Christopher A. Grice.
+The U.S. Army Pueblo Chemical Depot (PCD), which reports to the U.S. Army Chemical Materials Activity (CMA), was responsible for the safe and secure storage of the chemical weapons stockpile in Colorado.

-Located near Pueblo, Colorado, PCD is one of two remaining Army installations in the United States that stores chemical weapons.
+Located near Pueblo, Colorado, PCD was one of two remaining Army installations in the United States that stored chemical weapons.
 Encompassing approximately 23,000 acres, the depot’s mission has shifted and expanded since PCD was created in 1942.
-Today, the depot ensures the safe, secure storage of the chemical weapons stockpile until it is destroyed, and is preparing for depot closure.
+The depot ensured the safe, secure storage of the chemical weapons stockpile until it was destroyed, and is preparing for depot closure.

 Safety and Security

-The safety of workers, the public and the environment are paramount to the success of the chemical weapons disposal mission.
-CMA oversees the secure storage of chemical munitions to ensure that they are safe.
-CMA and PCD are committed to the safe and secure storage of the chemical weapons until the stockpile can be eliminated.
+The safety of workers, the public and the environment have been paramount to the success of the chemical weapons disposal mission.

 Public Participation and Community Relations